DarlanNoetzold/Notas/README.md

-# Notas
+# Notes

-## Projeto
+## Project
-* Projeto de um caderno de notas.
+* Notebook project.
-* Tem funções de CRUD completas, adição, remoção e alteração.
+* Has full CRUD functions, adding, removing and changing.
-* É possível colocar uma nota como prioridade.
+* It is possible to set a note as a priority.
-* Existem filtros para olhar apenas nota com prioridade, notas normais e todas.
+* There are filters to look only at notes with priority, normal notes and all notes.

-## Desenvolvimento
+## Development
-* Uso de Javascript, CSS e HTML.
+* Use of Javascript, CSS and HTML.
-* Projeto baseado principalmente com React, pois estou conhecendo esta ferramenta.
+* Project based mainly on React, as I am getting to know this tool.
-* Usei node.js para o Bakcend.
+* I used node.js for the background.
-* Estou utilizando MongoDB.
+* I am using MongoDB.

 ---

-## Documentação
+## Documentation
-### Página com 3 notas salvas, 1 nota com prioridade e 2 normais:
+### Page with 3 saved notes, 1 priority note and 2 normal ones:
 ![image](https://user-images.githubusercontent.com/41628589/126897497-b4e7eccb-0f0d-4d49-9dd5-ac8fe0059bc6.png)

 ---